Prudhvi-pln/my-scrapers/ultimate-download-bot/README.md

  - AnimeClient is specific to a website
  - DramaClient is 70% generic.
 Just modify the config per website
  - HLSDownloader is 90% universal.
 10% depends on HLS.
 If a new technique comes up in HLS, this needs to be updated

+## FAQs
+ - How to run the downloader ?
+   - cd to the directory and run `python udb.py`
+## Known issues
+ - Progress bar printing duplicate lines for same file
+   - This issue occurs due to ascii characters used and depends on the command line (Prefer Powershell in Windows)